TikhonJelvis/website/drafts/Generating Mazes with Inductive Graphs/index.md

 The differences are largely simple and very type-directed: you have to add some calls to `return` and `liftM`, but you get some nice type errors that tell you *where* to add them.
 The only other change is using `shuffle` which is straightforward with do-notation.

 For something that's supposed to be awkward in functional programming, I think the code is actually pretty neat and easy to follow!

+Since we used the `MonadRandom` class, we can use `edfsR` with any type that provides randomness capabilities.
+This includes `IO`, so we can use it directly from `GHCi`, which is quite nice.
+We could also run it in a purely deterministic way by passing a seed in as an argument if we wanted.

 </div>
 <div class="content">